 Looking to get a taste of what life was like in Nevada before it entered official statehood?
-Well then a visit to Fort Churchill—about an hour west of Carson City—should be high on your adventuring to do.
-This former United States Army Fort was once built to protect early settlers as they made their way across the American West.
-Today, the fort’s ruins stand in a fascinating arrested decay, some of which have managed to withstand time, thanks to northern Nevada’s arid, high desert climate.
-Much still feels like the Wild West, but the sky’s the limit when imagining what life must’ve been like here 150 years ago in such a lawless state.
+Well then, a visit to Fort Churchill State Historic Park —about an hour west of Carson City—should be high on your adventuring to-do list.
+This former United States Army fort was once built to protect early settlers as they made their way across the American West.
+Today, the fort’s ruins stand in a fascinating state of arrested decay, some of which have managed to withstand time, thanks to northern Nevada’s arid, high desert climate.
+Much still feels like the Wild West, but the sky’s the limit when imagining what life must’ve been like here more than 150 years ago in a lawless territory.

-Clearly, some unsettling circumstances were brewing throughout the region, and Fort Churchill was constructed in 1861 to help mitigate tension and provide protection for early settlers making their way West, along with Pony Express Riders delivering mail throughout the region.
+Some unsettling circumstances were brewing throughout the region, and Fort Churchill was constructed in 1861 to help mitigate tension and provide protection for early settlers making their way West, as well as for Pony Express Riders delivering mail throughout the region.
 Named in honor of Sylvester Churchill—the Inspector General of the U.S. Army—the Fort soon became a permanent installation comprised of many adobe buildings forming a larger square perimeter.
 Later, the Fort became a supply depot for the Union Army during the Civil War, which meant that it was soon equipped with droves of soldiers.
 Although difficult to imagine, a staggering 200 soldiers called Fort Churchill home in its peak years.
 The fort was deserted just a few years later in 1869, and the adobe structures were auctioned for a mere $750.

 While the ruins at Fort Churchill have been in a captivating state of arrested decay for more than 150 years, the Daughters of the American Revolution took interest in the area, understanding the tremendous importance in our American story.
 In 1932, they spearheaded efforts to have 200 acres of land—including the Fort ruins—transferred to the State of Nevada.
 The National Parks helped with some restoration efforts, but the Civilian Conservation Corps really stepped in and helped preserve the ruins you still see today, along with constructing the Park’s Visitor Center that still stands today.
 Fort Churchill became an official State Park in 1957, and Buckland Station became part of the park in 1994.